alephgamma/RHCA-study-notes/1_EX447_study_notes.md

 ```

 ## 8. Manage access for Ansible Tower
+Create Ansible Tower users and teams and make associations of one to the other

 ### Task breakdown
-1. Create Ansible Tower users and teams and make associations of one to the other
+1. Clicketty click the GUI

 ## 9. Manage Ansible Tower inventories and credentials